 - Sunken Gardens: This park features a decorative windmill, lovely landscaping and a pond shaped like a wooden shoe.

 - Visit our local Dutch bakeries, Jaarsma Bakery and Vander Ploeg Bakery.
 Both feature famous Dutch Letters, as well as many other pastries and favorites handed down from generation to generation.
 Delicious!

 - Pella bologna and Gouda cheese are must-try savory flavors with Dutch roots.
 Visit Int’Veld’s Meat Market and Ulrich’s Meat Market to try them!

-- Dutch Fix is a new drive-through featuring Dutch street foods.
+- Dutch Fix is a fast dining option featuring Dutch street foods.
 Poffertjes (tiny Dutch pancakes), Friites (Dutch fries with special sauce), and Oliebollen (cinnamon raisin dumplings) are specialties.